 Many people often enjoy alcoholic beverages throughout the week, over the weekend and/or on special occasions.
 Regularly drinking alcohol or heavy drinking, however, is associated with many health risks.
-We provide some information on the most common health risks associated with alcohol intake, recommendations from the UK Chief Medical Officer and tips for reducing consumption.
+The most common health risks associated with alcohol intake are outlined here, along with the UK Chief Medical Officer's recommendations and some tips for reducing consumption.

-An alcoholic drink is a drink that contains ethanol, which is a type of alcohol produced by fermentation of grains, fruits, or other sources of sugar that acts as a drug.
+An alcoholic drink is a drink that contains ethanol and is produced by the fermentation of grains, fruits, or other sources of sugar.
 Alcoholic drinks include beer, cider, wine, spirits, liquors and alcopops.
 There are four main health risks associated with alcohol consumption:

 Drink related accidents and injuries